 Progressive Wave - Important Points

-Each particle which is present in the medium executes the vibration which is about its mean position.
+Each particle that is present in the medium executes the vibration which is about its mean position.
 The disturbance that progresses is from one particle to another.

 The particles of the medium vibrate with the same amplitude about their mean positions.